Schrausser/Uranologion-tables/petav_tab02.md

 # petav_tab02.md
-De sex millenariis quado singuli, & in quo definant (Petavius, 1630, p.
-355), about each of the six millennia and their definition.
+"De sex millenariis quado singuli, & in quo definant.", (Petavius, 1630, p.
+355), about each of the *six millennia* and their definition.
 ~~~
 		In anno				JdW		AD